Draggie306/CheatSheets/A level/source/Geography.md

  - - -

-### Essay example: influence of climate changes and geomorphic processes in their formation
+### Essay example: Explain the influence of climate changes and geomorphic processes in the formation of glacio-fluvial landforms

 Kames are mounds of sediment deposited by glacial meltwater or ice, found in areas where glacial ice melted and receded, leaving behind sediment deposits.
 The process of kame formation is complex and is a result of a variety of interrelated factors, including climate change and geomorphic processes.